frnsjshh/Unsay_Sud-anon/README.md

 **Unsay Sud-anon** (Cebuano for "What's the dish?") is a dynamic web application that helps users find Filipino recipes based on the ingredients they have at home.

+## 🌟 New Features
+*   **Smart Scoring**: Recipes are ranked by match percentage.
+See exactly how close you are to a full dish!
+*   **Autosuggest**: Start typing an ingredient, and the app will suggest available options from the database.
+*   **Category Filtering**: Narrow down your search by Meat, Seafood, Vegetable, Poultry, or Dessert.
+*   **"See More"**: High-scoring matches are shown first; lower scores are tucked away for a cleaner view.

 ## 🛠️ Tech Stack

 *   **Backend**: Java (JDK 17+), Jakarta EE Servlets